The Family That Prays Together...

 2. A Home Altar

 This same calendar got us going on the tradition of keeping a small table as a home altar that changed through the seasons.
 Here’s where the colors (noted on the calendar) came in: green cloth for Ordinary Time, purple for Advent and Lent, special cloths for Christmas and Easter.
 Our altar generally had a crucifix and candles, and statues of Jesus and Mary.
 And depending on the season we might have our Advent Wreath or our beloved Easter Scene on it.
 Our altar was graced with photos of departed loved ones during All Souls; flowers for Mary on her feast days; Holy Cards or statues for special saint days.
-You get the idea.
+You get the idea (and you'll find more ideas on our Catholic Home Pinterest Board).
 By keeping it simple and do-able, our home altar became a constant and beautiful reminder of the many treasures of our Catholic Faith.

 4. Car Time